 Work in partnership with the College to address issues that may impact the interests and concerns of Black students

 Serves as a resource to facilitate networking to maximize the achievement of career goals for current Black students and alumni.
-We invite all Black alumni and students of Lewis & Clark to join our online community to foster excellence, equity, community, and service.
+We invite all Black alumni, students and allies of Lewis & Clark to join our online community to foster excellence, equity, community, and service.

 Lewis & Clark’s Board of Trustees has elected Paula Hayes BS ’92 as its next chair.
 Hayes, an entrepreneurial cosmetics chemist and founder and CEO of Hue Noir, has served on the Board of Trustees since 2014.